Houses of Thomas S. Monson

 The pictures are of the house and apartment that Thomas S. Monson has lived in since his calling as an Apostle and then as Prophet.
 Thomas Monson has served in the U.S. Naval Reserves during WWII.
 He earned a Bachelor's Degree in Business Management from the University of Utah and a MBA from BYU.
 During his professional career he's worked as a college professor, a newspaper printer, an advertising sales rep for a newspaper, and was the general manager for the Deseret News Press.
 He has also served as President of the Printing Industry of Utah and a board member of the Printing Industries of America.
 From 1981-1982, Thomas Monson was appointed by U.S. President Ronald Reagan to the President's Task Force of for Private Sector Initiatives.
 He was ordained an Apostle on October 10, 1963, and became Church President in January 2008.

-Thomas Monson's presidency is noted for announcing and dedicating several new temples across the globe, for dedicating the new Church Historical Library and Archives, expanding the church's genealogical database, being a strong supporter of traditional marriage and the family, and for expanding The Church's strong humanitarian programs.
+Thomas Monson's presidency was noted for announcing and dedicating several new temples across the globe, for dedicating the new Church Historical Library and Archives, expanding the church's genealogical database, being a strong supporter of traditional marriage and the family, for lowering the age to serve a mission for elders and sisters, and for expanding The Church's strong humanitarian programs.
 He is an avid supporter of the Boy Scouts, and was awarded the Bronze Wolf and Silver Fox Awards.
-He is also known for his storytelling speaking style.
+He was also known for his storytelling speaking style.